christineton/Climate-Analysis-and-App/README.md

 ![surfs-up.jpeg](Images/surfs-up.jpeg)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+This project was for analyzing the weather in Hawaii by looking at the level of precipitation in Hawaii.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+Used Python and SQLAlchemy to do climate analysis and data exploration of climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Choose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.